ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 {: #ilm-elasticsearch-ilm-lifecycle}
 {: step}

-First you need to create an ILM policy that defines the appropriate phases and actions as described above.
+First, create an ILM policy that defines the appropriate phases and actions as described above.
 In your terminal type:

 ```sh
 curl -kX PUT -H 'Content-Type: application/json' -d'{"policy":{"phases":{"hot":{"actions":{"rollover":{"max_age":"1d"},"set_priority":{"priority":100},"forcemerge":{"max_num_segments":1},"shrink":{"number_of_shards":1},"readonly":{}},"min_age":"0ms"},"warm":{"min_age":"1d","actions":{"set_priority":{"priority":50}}},"delete":{"min_age":"3d","actions":{"delete":{}}}}}}' $ES/_ilm/policy/ilm-test-1
 ```
 {: pre}

-### The Index Template
+### The index template
 {: #ilm-elasticsearch-ilm-template}
 {: step}

 An index template defines how indices are going to be created.
 Because our lifecycle policy above moves data from hot to warm every day, a new index will be created each day.
 This template tells Elasticsearch what patterns to use to create these new indices: in this case all related indices will be called “logs-”, followed by an incrementing number.
 The template also has other settings, such as what lifecycle policy to use for the index.
-We will use the one we created in the previous step.
+Let's use the one we created in the previous step.

 Index templates are created in two steps.
-First you create one or more “component” templates.
+First, you create one or more “component” templates.
 These are reusable blocks that can be combined later to create multiple templates.
-In our very simple example we will create only one component template.
+In this very simple example you create only one component template.
 In your terminal type:

 ```sh
 curl -kX PUT -H 'Content-Type: application/json' -d'{"template":{"mappings":{"properties":{"@timestamp":{"type":"date"}}}}}' $ES/_component_template/component_template1
 ```
 {: pre}

-(This component template is basically empty except for a mapping to a timestamp field --all logs have a timestamp!-- but in a real-world use case can contain complex mappings and other instructions).
+(This component template is basically empty except for a mapping to a timestamp field (all logs have a timestamp) but a real-world use case can contain complex mappings and other instructions).

-After that, you create the Index Template itself, making use of your component template(s).
-This one tells elasticsearch about the index pattern and other data, like for example that every new index should have two shards and two replicas.
+Second, you create the index template itself, making use of your component template(s).
+This one tells Elasticsearch about the index pattern and other data, such as  for example that every new index must have two shards and two replicas.

 In your terminal type: